European Capitals of Culture

 - Boosting tourism

-The submitted applications are reviewed against a set of established criteria during a pre-selection phase by a panel of independent experts in the field of culture.
+The submitted applications are reviewed against a set of established criteria at the end of a pre-selection phase by a panel of independent experts in the field of culture or culture-based city development.
 The panel agrees on a short-list of cities, which are then asked to submit more detailed applications.

 The panel then reconvenes to assess the final applications and recommends one city per host country for the title.
-The recommended city will then be formally designated as European Capital of Culture.
+The relevant authority in the Member State concerned then formally designates the recommended city as European Capital of Culture.

 The role of the European Commission is to ensure that the rules established at EU level are respected all along the way.